susielu/d3-legend/README.md

 Full documentation: [http://d3-legend.susielu.com](http://d3-legend.susielu.com)

-## Looking for v3?
+## Looking for compatibility with d3 v3?
-- You can see the code for the d3 legend that works with d3 v3 in the v3 branch
+- You can see the code for the d3 legend that works with d3 v3 in the [v3 branch](https://github.com/susielu/d3-legend/tree/v3)
 - [Documentation](http://d3-legend-v3.susielu.com) for the v3 version of the legend

 ## d3-legend v4 updates